-The Malay make up Malaysia's largest ethnic group which is 50% of more than total population.
-The second largest ethnic group, the Malaysian 23% Chinese form of population while the Indians form 7% of the population.
+The Malay make up Malaysia's largest ethnic group which is 50% more than of total population.
+The second largest ethnic group, the Malaysian Chinese form 23% of the population while the Indians form 7% of the population.
 The rest are indigenous (12%), other ethnics and non-citizen.